ditabase/dit-cli/README.md

 }
 ```

 This is a dit class, with a single contained (instance) variable.
 String is the only primitive type.
-Everything in dit is either a string, object, or a list.
+Everything is either a string, object, or list.

 Now that we have a class, we can make an object and assign it.